-Receiving allergy shots isn’t anyone’s idea of fun, especially for children.
+Receiving allergy shots isn’t anyone’s idea of fun, especially for

+children.
 However, it may be a worthwhile investment in the long run.

-Treatment with allergy shots (also called
+Treatment with allergy shots (also called immunotherapy) can reduce

-reduce the risk of developing additional allergies.
+risk of developing additional allergies.

 Allergy shots do not contain medications.
 Through allergy testing, we